vyos/vyos-documentation/docs/contributing/build-vyos.rst

   $ apt-get update
   $ apt-get install -y docker-ce

-To be able to use Docker_ you need to add your current system user to the ``docker`` group by calling: ``usermod -aG docker yourusername``
+To be able to use Docker_, the current non-root user should be added to the ``docker`` group by calling: ``usermod -aG docker yourusername``

-.. note:: It is recommended to use a non-root user from here on out.
+.. note:: It is recommended to use that non-root user for the remaining steps.

 .. note:: The build process needs to be built on a local file system, building
-          on SMB or NFS shares is not supported!
+          on SMB or NFS shares will result in the container failing to build properly!

-Generate the container
+Generating the container
 ----------------------

-You can either build the container yourself or fetch a pre-build one from Dockerhub.
-Our Dockerhub organisation (https://hub.docker.com/u/vyos) will ensure that the container is always up2date.
+The container can built by hand or by fetching the pre-built one from DockerHub.
+Using the pre-built VyOS DockerHub organisation (https://hub.docker.com/u/vyos) will ensure that the container is always up-to-date.
 A rebuild is triggered once the container changes (please note this will take 2-3 hours after pushing to the vyos-build repository).

-If you waer fancy pants you can - of course - always build the container yourself directly from the source:
+The container can always be built directly from source:

 .. code-block:: sh